oharaandrew314/TrustGrapher/readme.txt

 New Feature: Updated the look of the options and algorithm loader windows to be cleaner New Feature: When the otions button is pressed, if there is a simulation running, it will pause it
 Refactor: Removed GraphPair class, added the fullGraph as a JungAdapterGraph parameter to the SimAbstractGraph
 Refactor: Integrated the GraphConfigManager with the AlgorithmLoader.
-It isn't as clean this way, but the other way wasn't necessary.
+It isn't as clean this way, but the other way wasn't necessary
 More Documentation

+	Revision 52
+Finished documentation
+Feature Change: If a new feedbackHistory graph is added to the properties file, its visibility will now be false by default
+Refactor: Removed the TrustClassLoader class

 --------------------------------------------------------------------------------